Is it related to the Instagram new platform Threads?

 The answer is NO!

-This blog is about fashion, what we wear.
+This blog is about sustainable fashion.
 Let me break it down for you.

 How does our clothes being made?
 Fabric and textiles.
 What does fabric or textiles made of?
 Woven threads it is!
 Thread also sounded like threat, which metaphorically means the the fashion industry now is posing a threat to the people, environment and culture.
 Here are the factors: